 6. Apply for the NRMP MATCH

 Once the interview session ends, you must write your Rank Order List (ROL) using the NRMP website.
-The rank order list allows you to set your preferences for the programs you interviewed with and set your preferences from the most to the least preferable option you have.
+The rank order list allows you to set your preferences for the programs you interviewed with from the most to the least preferable option you have.
 Programs also send their Rank Order Lists from the applicants.
 This explains why we cannot match in a residency program that did not invite us to an interview.

 7. Get your MATCH results: